 Bauman (2000) comments on such a "shopping around" (p83) approach to acquiring a new identity.
 He considers that identities are liquid and that we live in a society where an alternative identity can be bought off the shelf through the acquisition of commodities that define the identity.
 The narrative from the interviews may suggest that this was what the Indian physiotherapists did; they were not content with their Indian physiotherapy paraprofessional identity and they looked overseas and saw a different professional physiotherapy identity.
-They preferred the overseas identity as it was associated with respect and autonomy and attracted a better financial remuneration; the quality of physiotherapy practice and accessibility (availability of university masters courses, ease of immigration and professional registration) was also important.
+They preferred the overseas identity as it was associated with respect and autonomy and attracted a better financial remuneration; the quality of physiotherapy practice and availability of specialism's were important.
+The market was price sensitive and accessibility (availability of university masters courses, ease of immigration and professional registration) was also important.